-In magnetic metamaterials, the resonant frequency of resonators may be tuned mechanically with the trimmer capacitors [24, 25]; nevertheless, the involvement of a user would be needed.
-Another approach [26] utilized a switching device, toggled between several capacitors; however, only some discrete capacitances were there possible.
-In WPT, the tuning was performed using three coupled open bifilar coils, which achieved a self-resonant frequency due to the change in distance between them [27]; this approach can be applied to metamaterials if micromechanical devices (MEMS) are used to shift the position of an inductor.
-The techniques of reshaping meta-structure, to alter its properties by MEMS, were tested in GHz [28] and THz [29] regime for relatively small metamaterial units; unfortunately, the greater coils, suitable for kHz and MHz range, would require adequately larger MEMS or some linear actuators to move the resonator.
+In magnetic metamaterials, the resonant frequency of resonators may be tuned mechanically with the trimmer capacitors [24, 25]; nevertheless, user involvement would be needed.
+Another approach [26] utilized a switching device, toggled between several capacitors; however, only some discrete capacitances were possible there.
+In WPT, the tuning was performed using three coupled open bifilar coils, which achieved selfresonant frequency due to the change in the distance between them [27]; this approach can be applied to metamaterials if micromechanical devices (MEMS) are used to shift the position of an inductor.
+The techniques of reshaping meta-structure, to alter its properties by MEMS, were tested in a GHz [28] and THz [29] regime for relatively small metamaterial units; unfortunately, greater coils, suitable for the kHz and MHz range, would require adequately larger MEMS or some linear actuators to move the resonator.

-It is worth to note that the reconfigurable metamaterial should have a high resolution of changeable properties to be able to precisely tune itself to a frequency of an external field.
-If meta-cells would have a wide spectrum of resonant points, instead of a single resonance, then one metamaterial may become more versatile, and hence used for operating in frequency-varying fields.
+It is worth noting that the reconfigurable metamaterial should have a high resolution of changeable properties to be able to precisely tune itself to a frequency of an external field.
+If metacells had a wide spectrum of resonant points, instead of a single resonance, then one metamaterial may become more versatile, and hence used for operating in frequency-varying fields.
 It may also be expected that the characteristics of such elements will be modified without the need to utilize moving devices or the constant commitment of a user.
-The desire to meet these practical requirements was the main motivation of the following research.
-This led to a design of meta-cell with an ability to adjust its properties
+The desire to meet these practical requirements was the main motivation behind the following research.
+This led to a design of a meta-cell with an ability to adjust its properties within a wider range of resonant frequencies and with the high resolution, obtainable by an electrical switching of a semiconducting element.
+The forecasted applications of the zero-permeability material with adjustable resonance can be proposed as: the magnetic shielding of the areas exposed to the strong EM fields (also the metamaterial, with its sparse inner structure, will weigh less than a solid shield), the reduction of a leakage flux from the WPT system (by putting metamaterial slabs around the edges of transmitting and/or receiving coils), reflecting the magnetic field of the transmitting coil (using a meta-structure behind it) and as the band-stop filter blocking selected frequencies of EM fields.